A small organisation with a powerful reach

 Head of business and sector support

-Rachel works within ReLondon’s business transformation team, providing research support on key data-driven projects as part of the organisation’s knowledge strategy to help inform policies and activities that contributes towards reducing consumption-based emissions.
+Rachel leads ReLondon’s work on textiles and electricals.
+As part of the sector support team, Rachel also provides support on key data-driven projects as part of the organisation’s knowledge strategy to help inform policies and activities that contributes towards reducing consumption-based emissions.

 Rachel Singer